-After getting certified training from a trade school, you can become a successful welder, plumber, automotive technician, construction worker, sterile technician, and whatnot.
+After getting certified training from a trade school one can become anything.
+Like you can become a successful welder, plumber, automotive technician, construction worker, sterile technician, and whatnot.
 There is a bundle of opportunities after inculcating required skills from their training courses.
 The monetary benefits are also impressive.
 Have a look:

 The average salary of a construction laborer is $16.07 per hour in the United States, totaling up to $385.68 per day.
-A plumber can make an income of $24.86/hour in the United States and also gets benefits of $6,750 if he works overtime, a beginner welder can earn up to $15per hour, and with experience, it can increase up to $35.45 per hour, an automotive technician can earn $20.56per hour.
+A plumber can make an income of $24.86/hour in the United States.
+Also gets benefits of $6,750 if he works overtime.
+A beginner welder can earn up to $15per hour, and with experience.
+It can increase up to $35.45 per hour, an automotive technician can earn $20.56per hour.